liuweitb/vins-eval-ros2/README.md

-# VINS-Fusion ROS2
+# VINS-Fusion Implementation in ROS2

-VINS-Fusion ported to ROS2 Humble, targeting ARM devices and running inside a Docker container.
+This is a VINS-Fusion implementation using ROS2 Humble

-Based on the original [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) by HKUST Aerial Robotics Group and [VINS-Fusion-ROS2](https://github.com/zinuok/VINS-Fusion-ROS2) by zinuok.
+Based on the original [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) by HKUST Aerial Robotics Group.

 ## Prerequisites